Atliac/Coroutine-Tutorial/README.md

     coroutine_return_type coroutine_return_value= promise_object.get_return_object();
     // the coroutine_return_value is returned to the caller when the coroutine hits its first suspension point
-    // or falling off the end of the coroutine body without hitting any suspension point
+    // or falls off the end of the coroutine body without hitting any suspension point

     __await_routine(promise_object.initial_suspend());
-    // the return value of previous call is discarded

     try
     {